Managed backend for product teams

 Events, not state

-Declarative reads
+Declarative reads and writes

 Authentication at the edge